 It’s a new era in the design business.
 I look out the window I do not own; to see a world burning and people hurting but all I want to do is help.
 Restaurants and small businesses are failing due to COVID and friends are hurting in this economy and all I want to do is help.

-But see, I am an art director in 2020.
+But see, I am an art director in a post covid world.
 Which means I not only do design but I help unlock the potential in other young artists who pass through these doors.